samrum/OnStarJS/README.md

     yarn test:functional

+### All

+Run both unit and functional tests

+    yarn test

 # Credits

 Made possible by [mikenemat](https://github.com/mikenemat/)'s work in [gm-onstar-probe](https://github.com/mikenemat/gm-onstar-probe).
 Their work describing the process for remote start enabled the rest of the methods implemented here.